adriangb/xpresso/docs/tutorial/path_params.md

 ## Type conversions

-xpresso uses type annotations from your parameters to do conversions and parsing.
+Xpresso uses type annotations from your parameters to do conversions and parsing.
-If we modify the example above to expect an `int`, xpresso will convert the path parameter (which is always a string, since it is coming from a URL) int an `int` and automatically return an error response if it is not a valid integer:
+If we modify the example above to expect an `int`, Xpresso will convert the path parameter (which is always a string, since it is coming from a URL) int an `int` and automatically return an error response if it is not a valid integer:

 ```python
 --8<-- "docs_src/tutorial/path_params/tutorial_002.py"